 There would seem to be the remains of 3 separate structures on the crag

-which occupies the highest point at the SE end of the 2,300' high rocky
+which occupies the highest point at the southeast end of the 2,300'

 plateau of the Terravecchia.
 The main castle is not on the

-highest point of the crag, but lies to the NE.
-It consists of
+highest point of the crag, but lies to the northeast.
+It consists

 a rhomboid enclosure about 110' by 100' and has a cluster of irregular

-buildings to the SE, which includes a projecting D shaped tower to the
+buildings to the southeast, which includes a projecting D shaped tower

-SW.
+to the southwest.
 This commands a hole in the wall gate.
-Amongst

-To the NE is a small, backless projecting turret, while centrally in
+To the northeast is a small, backless projecting turret, while

 the west wall are the remnants of a rectangular tower keep with a

 cistern in the basement.
-The SW part of the fort is badly
+The southwest part of the fort is badly

 5-6' thick.
 The whole is rubble built with some fine quoining.

-At the summit of the crag to the NW is a battleship shaped flat area
+At the summit of the crag to the northwest is a battleship shaped flat area

 which may mark the site of an early Byzantine fortress, similar to those listed under Aci.